ArsyiAziz/bluesky-sandbox/README.md

 # Bluesky Sandbox

-Flexible Air Traffic Control (ATC) environment framework for Machine Learning.
+Highly Modular Air Traffic Control environment framework for Machine Learning.

-Bluesky Sandbox provides highly configurable PettingZoo (multi-agent) environments built on top of the [BlueSky](https://github.com/TUDelft-CNS-ATM/bluesky) open-source ATM simulator.
-It allows you to emulate complex ATC scenarios—from sector conflict resolution to trajectory management, with minimal code.
+Bluesky Sandbox is a PettingZoo framework powered by the open-source BlueSky ATM simulator.
+It transforms complex Air Traffic Control challenges, from sector conflict resolution to trajectory optimization, into customizable machine learning environments with minimal setup.

-> **⚠️ Not on PyPI yet** — install from git:
-> `pip install "bluesky-sandbox @ git+https://github.com/ArsyiAziz/bluesky-sandbox.git"`
-> See [Installation](#installation) for extras and the reason why.
+> ⚠️ Note: Bluesky Sandbox is currently in active development and not yet on PyPI.
+Install directly via Git (see [Installation](#installation)).

 <p align="center">